Farm and Food Council approved, residents wanting action sooner

 The Farm and Food Council was created to address food needs and develop a food economy in Wichita.

 “We can be growing it locally.
-We can employ people to grow food, harvest food, deliver food,” said the Owner of Nudge Compost, Jesse Marks.
+We can employ people to grow food, harvest food, deliver food,” said Jesse Marks, owner of Nudge Compost.

 That includes incentivizing grocery stores to open in the areas needing fresh food.